Manufacturing Execution System Philosophy

 Integrating these into your MES allow for Automating Your Time Cards from any location in your facility.

 Additionally, you can use these integrations for easier Scheduling.

-This process can help eliminate mistakes and make everything move faster.
-Reducing operator fatigue and letting them do what they do best.
+Using barcodes can help eliminate mistakes and make everything move faster.
+It reduces operator fatigue and lets them focus on what they do best.

-If you’re done with wet, soggy paper and want to do everything in a digital solution, this is for you.
+If you’re done with paper and want to do everything in a digital world, barcodes are for you.